ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 - Compile LaTeX documents from within Vim using the command `:VimtexCompile`, which you can either type directly as a Vim command or access with the default VimTeX mapping `<localleader>ll`.
 - Optionally, if you don't like `<localleader>ll` as the compilation shortcut, [define a custom mapping](#shortcut-for-compilation) to call `:VimtexCompile` and use that instead.

-Following is a more detailed decription.
+Following is a more detailed description.

 ### How VimTeX's compilation interface works
 VimTeX provides a variety of compilation backends, which can in turn use different LaTeX engines to perform actual compilation.